x

 This Hoosier is the frontrunner.

-"So I'm the top hobby horse YouTuber in the nation," Ava explained.
+"So I'm the top hobby horse YouTuber in the nation," Ava said.
 "I have over 42,000 subscribers.
 It's mind-blowing.
 I never thought I'd get that many!"

-"It's just to like really show people that you can be who you want to be and other people's opinions shouldn't really bother you," she said.
+"It's just to really show people that you can be who you want to be, and other people's opinions shouldn't really bother you," Ava said.

 "And as you go through her YouTube channel and you read those comments?
-These little girls are touched by her," her mom added.
+These little girls are touched by her," Amanda said.

 Credit: WTHR